Orthopedic Surgery Residency

-We are now sponsored through the graduate medical education system of University Hospitals Cleveland Medical Center a fully accredited allopathic orthopedic residency program.
+We are now sponsored through the graduate medical education system of University Hospitals Cleveland Medical Center a fully accredited orthopedic residency program.
 This alliance has greatly enhanced our didactics, clinical and surgical experiences.
 With an additional 23 new faculty members, we enjoy new opportunities for research and scholarly activity.
 We take great pride in also maintaining our osteopathic heritage.

 Orthopedic Residency Training Program Overview

 The five-year orthopedic surgery residency program is developed to prepare physicians for the independent practice of clinical orthopedics with an emphasis on training residents to be well-rounded, highly skilled, evidence based community general orthopedic surgeons.